zjh688/zjh68688.github.io/_pages/cv.md

 Education
 ======
 * M.S. in Statistics, University of Washington, Seattle, 2025 (GPA: 3.86/4.0)
-* B.S. with Honours in Mathematics (Class I), University of Liverpool, 2023 (Top 5%; WES-evaluated GPA 3.94/4.0)
+* B.S. with Honours in Mathematics (Class I), University of Liverpool, 2023 (GPA 3.94/4.0)
-* B.S. with Honours in Applied Mathematics (Class I), Xi'an Jiaotong-Liverpool University, 2021 (Top 8%)

 Research Experience
 ======